andrewliebchen/a12n/index.md

 title: Designer
 ---

-# Liebchen is German for "sweetheart"
+# Liebchen is German for "Sweetheart."

-I’m a professional designer and amateur developer.
-Most recently, I make beautiful and useful digital experiences for people at [Persista](https://persista.com).
-Before that, I designed and developed products at [OpenGov](https://opengov.com) to advance civic financial reporting and at [FDN](http://gofdn.com), to make hedge fund due diligence better.
+I’m a professional designer and developer.
+Most recently, I made beautiful and useful digital experiences for people at [Persista](https://persista.com).
+Before that, I designed and developed products at [OpenGov](https://opengov.com) to advance civic financial reporting and at [FDN](http://gofdn.com) to improve hedge fund due diligence.

 At night I ride my bike, hang out with my cats, make dinner for my wife, and build silly things for the internet.
 I've studied architecture at [RISD](http://risd.edu).
 I live in Mountain View and work in San Francisco.